-The ELSA program will provide the opportunity for preschool children to explore an online, play-based learning environment, delivered through a series of applications (apps) for tablet devices that are rich in STEM concepts.
+The Pilot will provide the opportunity for preschool children to explore an online, play-based learning environment, delivered through a series of applications (apps) for tablet devices that are rich in STEM concepts.
 Six apps will be developed, including a Families app and an Educator app to assist with integrating ELSA into the preschool program and to extend learning opportunities at home.

 The Australian Government has committed $4 million over four years from 2016–17 to The Smith Family to expand the operation of the Let’s Count early years mathematics program.

 This funding will also help to facilitate the development of an online version and accompanying parent mobile application.
 Let’s Count helps early years educators support parents to develop the maths skills of their child by noticing, exploring and talking about numbers, counting, measurement and patterns in their daily lives.
-This in turn helps these children to develop the numerous skills needed to successfully transition to school.
+This in turn helps these children to develop the numeracy skills needed to successfully transition to school.

 Further information on Let’s Count is available at www.thesmithfamily.com.au/campaigns/lets-count-program